“Don’t wait. The time will never be just right”

 It is possible to go for walks or horseback rides within the Otranto-Leuca Natural Park with specialized guides.

 Or you can take organized tours to discover Otranto, Lecce and its fascinating Baroque style, visit the tip of the heel of Italy, Santa Maria di Leuca.
-Finally, and a few km away, it is possible to visit the city of Gallipoli.

 image-of-pool-sea-Locanda-Don-Ferrante